Article · Mar 6, 2026

 Supabase Auth gives you a single table called auth.users.
 It is created the moment you enable any provider (email, magic link, OAuth).
 Every signed-up user gets one row in it, with their hashed password or OAuth identifier, email, and a few timestamps.

 What auth.users does not know is whether the user is an admin, a freelancer, a paid customer, or a viewer.
 That is the authorization layer, and you build it yourself in the public schema.
-A typical shape is a user_roles table:
+A typical shape:

 create table public.user_roles (